Step One: What it means to me.

 That’s why prayer, meditation, inventory, amends—all of it—isn’t optional.
 It’s survival.
 It’s the only way I get free of me.

-Service is what anchors me.
-When I step outside of myself and show up for someone else, even in the smallest way, it quiets that old, destructive voice in my head—the one that whispers I don’t matter, that I’m too much.
-My family has a way of making me feel like their lives would be easier if I just… wasn’t in it.
-And when that feeling hits, I don’t usually think about drinking—I think about disappearing entirely.
-That’s why I go straight to a meeting.
-Because in AA, people see me.
+When that feeling hits, I don’t usually think about drinking—I think about disappearing entirely.
+That’s why I go straight to my community, an AA meeting, a call to the FPA.
+Because those people see me.
 They listen.
 They don’t treat me like a burden.
 They remind me I still have something to give, even on the days I feel like I’ve got nothing left.
-And thats where the reliance on a higher power comes in.

-That’s why I’m reaching out to all of you—my sponsor, my fellowship, my friends.. as someone who understands that this program is life or death for people like me.
+As someone who understands that this program is life or death for people like me.
 And sometimes that powerlessness doesn’t look like a drink—it looks like a nervous system that won’t let up, or family who won’t show up, or pain that won’t back off.
-But the answer is still the same: surrender.
-Trust.
-Do the work.
-Let God in.

-So yeah.
+That’s what gives me the ability to match calamity with serenity.
+That’s what gives me power.
+Faith has to work 24 hours a day, or I won’t make it.So yeah.
 That’s where I’m at.
 For me, Step One isn’t just a beginning—it’s a truth I have to live with and surrender to every day.
 I just wanted to share that with you.

 To my Sponser: Thanks for being in my life.
 I really mean that.